Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: Related Work

 The systematic review of the literature, summarized in \autoref{tab:overview_related_work}, reveals a significant fragmentation in current research regarding the monitoring of \ac{LV} grids, consistent with the broader literature gaps identified by \cite{wagnerSystematicReviewState2026}.
 While each requirement (R1--R6) is addressed individually or in small clusters by existing works, no single study provides an integrated approach that spans the entire chain from macro-level scenario downscaling to observability-aware congestion detection.

 The core research gap lies in the disconnect between long-term grid planning and operational \ac{SE}.
 While scenario-based studies often provide detailed pathways for \ac{DER} expansion, they typically assume a "perfectly observable" grid.
 Conversely, \ac{SE} research focuses on algorithmic accuracy but frequently lacks the context of evolving congestion patterns resulting from specific energy transition pathways.
-To bridge this gap, this work proposes a methodological framework that links German energy transition pathways for the period 2025–2045 with a systematic evaluation of \ac{SE} performance.
+To bridge this gap, this work proposes a methodological framework that links the German Federal Government energy transition pathway for the period 2025–2045 with a systematic evaluation of \ac{SE} performance.
 This evaluation integrates scenario-based downscaling (R1) and physical grid simulation (R2) with an observability-aware \ac{SE} (R4).
 To establish a consistent reference framework for evaluating the detection limits of the \ac{SE}, active congestion-management measures (e.g., curtailment) are deliberately excluded from the simulation (R3).
 This "unmitigated baseline" approach ensures that the detectability of thermal and voltage limits (R5) is assessed against the full spectrum of potential grid violations.
-By utilizing reproducible benchmark grids (R6), this work provides \acp{DSO} with quantitative guidelines for scaling their monitoring infrastructure in proportion to \ac{DER} penetration, ensuring that reliable \ac{SE} remains feasible as distribution grids transition from passively operated to actively managed systems.
+By utilizing reproducible benchmark grids (R6), this work provides \acp{DSO} with quantitative guidelines for configuring their monitoring infrastructure (the choice of transformer- and feeder-level instrumentation alongside smart-meter density) as \ac{DER} penetration grows, ensuring that reliable \ac{SE} remains feasible as distribution grids transition from passively operated to actively managed systems.